-Valérie PILCER, a graduate of the Paris Ecole des Mines, was entrusted with various operational management duties by Société Générale, in both the international financial market division and in the Group Risk Management department.
-She then joined the Oddo Group as Chief Risk Officer and is currently Chief Executive Officer of independent consulting company PILCER & Associés.
+Valérie Pilcer, a graduate of the Paris École des Mines, was entrusted with various operational management duties by Société Générale, in both the international financial market division and in the Group Risk Management Department.
+She then joined the Oddo Group as Chief Risk Officer and then became Chief Executive Officer of independent consulting company Pilcer & Associés.
+Her current role is Head of Risk Management at MACIF Group.
 Her expertise also extends to the financial field, with substantial experience in risk management.

-The Committee's mission is to monitor the preparation of the consolidated and parent company accounts, and the efficiency of internal and risk management systems.
-It is also informed of due diligence carried out by the Statutory Auditors in their legal assignment to audit the parent company and consolidated financial statements, ensures the latter's' independence and is involved in their selection.
+The Committee's mission is to monitor the preparation of the consolidated and parent company financial statements and the efficiency of internal control and risk management systems.
+It is also informed of due diligence carried out by the Statutory Auditors in their legal assignment to audit the parent company and consolidated financial statements, ensures the latter's independence and is involved in their selection.